-Proxy Statement Pursuant to Section 14(a) of the
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Securities Exchange Act of 1934 (Amendment No.) Filed by the Registrant ⊠ Filed by a party other than the Registrant □ Checl k the appropriate box: \boxtimes Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Turtle Beach Corporation (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check the appropriate box): X No fee required.
+Chec k the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12

+Turtle Beach Corporation (Name of Registrant as Specified In Its Charter)

+N/A

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Paym nent of Filing Fee (Check the appropriate box):

+\boxtimes No fee required.

 Fee paid previously with preliminary materials.

 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.